Teresa Marinovic

-Teresa Margarita Natalia Marinovic Vial (born 3 February 1973) is a Chilean, columnist and politician of conservative-libertarian ideology who serves as member of the Constitutional Convention.
-She is known for her outspoken personality and confrontational approach to politics.
+Teresa Margarita Natalia Marinovic Vial (born 3 February 1973) is a Chilean, columnist and ex politician of conservative-libertarian ideology who serves as member of the Constitutional Convention.
+She is known for her outspoken personality, her confrontational approach to politics and her far-right political orientation.

-She received a degree in philosophy at the University of The Andes, where for ten years she worked as teacher in courses of philosophycal anthropology, theory of truth and theology.
+She received a degree in philosophy at the University of The Andes, where for ten years she worked as teacher in courses of philosophical anthropology, theory of truth and theology.
 She has also worked as a columnist for the Chilean newspapers El Mostrador and Las Últimas Noticias, as well as in the multimedia area with Radio Bío-Bío.
 In 2018, she was appointed executive director of the Fundación Nueva Mente, a libertarian think tank.

 She was elected as a member of the Constitutional Convention by District 10, receiving the second largest number of votes in the district and the largest number of votes of her electoral list: Vamos por Chile.

 Early life

 Marinovic, of Croatian and Basque descent, attended secondary school at the Santa Úrsula School in Santiago.
 In 1991, she was accepted to the University of The Andes, where she received a philosophy degree with a focus on contemporary philosophy.
 She has stated that she supported Augusto Pinochet regime and still defends its political work despite what she calls its "non-systematic" human right violations.